matushorvath/aoc-bot/docs/create-group.md

    ![](img/create-group/edit-group-2.png)
    ![](img/create-group/promote-admin.png)

-1. In addition to the defaults, enable also the "Add new admins" permission.
+1. <a id="permissions"></a>In addition to the defaults, enable also the "Add new admins" permission.
 This will allow the bot to autopromote people to admins after they join the group.
    ![](img/create-group/add-admin.png)

 1. If everything goes well, the bot will set up the new group and create a pinned message with the leaderboard.